You Are Here: Digital Metabolism Test

 Code Refactoring

-- Enhanced responsive design for mobile and tablet experiences
+- Enhanced responsive design for better mobile and tablet experiences

 Final Deliverable Details